MarioLegenda/blue-dot/README.md

 that accepts an *id* of a word with which we want to connect our translations.
 In a classic usage of PHP PDO, you would execute *create_word* sql query and call *PDOConnection::lastInsertId()* method to get the last inserted id of that query.
-Then, you would execute *create_translations* sql query and and bind that *last_insert_id* to parameter *word_id*.
+Then, you would execute *create_translations* sql query and bind that *last_insert_id* to parameter *word_id*.

-This is a simple example, that it could be tedious work if multiple insert statements are necessary.
+This is a simple example, but it could be tedious work if multiple insert statements are necessary.
 With scenarios, this is a trivial task.

 First, *create_word* statement is executed and *last_insert_id* is saved internally.
 Then,